kvh8899/week13-project/README.md

 - A story creation page allowing authenciated users to post new stories
   - Supports markdown in the body of the story

+##ToDo/future features
+- write an algorithm (BFS) to get recommended follows based on people you follow.
+-
 ## Contributors

 - [Justin Russo](https://github.com/justinrusso)